Ayush-Poddar-2003/TUTORIALS/JAVA/04_GarbageCollection.md

 ## GARBAGE COLLECTION
 - In java, garbage means unreferenced objects.
-- Garbage Collection is process of reclaiming the runtime unused memory automatically OR A way to destroy the unused objects.
+- Garbage Collection is process of reclaiming the runtime unused memory automatically OR
+- A way to destroy the unused objects.

+---

 ### How can an object be unreferenced?

-1 By nulling a reference:
+1 By nulling an object:

     Employee e = new Employee();
     e = null;